praparn/github-action-x-any-xks/README.md

 Cloud provider's folder: aws-eks

+*Remark: For use this github action on Azure Portal.
+Please enable the preview feature 'microsoft.ContainerService/CustomNodeConfigPreview' by follow this KB [Azure Enable Feature](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/preview-features?tabs=azure-portal)

 ### Prerequisites

 Before start to create AKS cluster.
 Please input credential for operate on Azure Portal on github's "secrets" as detail below: